-Nurstead’ Sage House is a 4-8 month program for individuals in mental health and supportive services who are looking to create sustainable independent living.
+Nurstead’s Sage House is a 4-8 month program for individuals in our Transitions Program who are receiving mental health and supportive services and are looking to create sustainable independent living.
 It is offered to adult participants exiting incarceration, on parole/probation, homeless, or seeking a stable living environment as they work on life goals.
 The program serves to increase skills across various domains of well-being.
 This includes skills for finding stable employment, budgeting, applying for housing, and other areas of growth.
 Participants will also be involved in therapy and counseling services throughout the program for mental health and recovery.
 Sage House aims to prepare and help participants reach the next stage of their lives.

 Participants are expected to be able to participate in all services of the program.
 Medicaid recipients will have preference due to limitations of services offered without insurance, but non-insured recipients will be considered on a case-by-case basis.
 Participants who wish to pay with cash only will also be considered on a case-by-case basis.